ThatFlick/ThatFlick/README.md

 ### contact

-If you wish to make a request, please add me (ThatFlick#1449) on discord so we can discuss it in DM'S.
+If you wish to make a request, please add me (ThatFlick#1449) on discord so we can discuss this in DM'S.